jdsteinbach/wp-grunt/README.md

 This Gruntfile doesn't care about:

 * Your local domain/url
+* How you plan to deploy (git, FTP, rsync: that's on you, nothing here for that)

 To start using this Gruntfile, navigate to your theme directory in Terminal and run the following commands: